QuTech-Delft/quantuminspire/README.md

 ### Installing for generating documentation
 To install the necessary packages to perform documentation activities for SDK do:

 ```
 pip install -e .[rtd]
 ```

 To build the 'readthedocs' documentation do:

 ```
 cd docs
 make html
 ```

+The documentation is then build in 'docs/_build/html' and can be viewed [here](docs/_build/html/index.html).

 ## Running